zak23/Teamviewer-Device-List/README.md

 2. Build and run the Docker container:

 ```
-docker build -t teamviewer-app .
+docker build -t teamviewer-devices .
-docker run -p 3000:3000 --env-file .env teamviewer-app
+docker run -p 3000:3000 --env-file .env teamviewer-devices
 ```

 # Security
-- The API token used has read-only permissions to ensure that no changes can be made to the TeamViewer settings.
+- Use API token that has read-only permissions to ensure that no changes can be made to the TeamViewer settings.
 - The application can be outward-facing and accessed by technical staff.

 # Customization
 The application can be modified to better suit your specific needs.
 If you have any requests for changes or additional features, please let us know.

-# License
+# Support
-This project is licensed under the MIT License - see the LICENSE file for details.
+If you encounter any issues or have any questions, please contact us at sales@snappy-sites.com.au